-Stock-Based Compensation
+Stock-based compensation

 We account for grants of stock options based on their grant date fair value and recognize compensation expense over the vesting periods.
-We estimate the fair value of the stock options granted with a service period-based condition at the date of grant using the Black-Scholes option pricing model.
+We estimate the fair value of the stock options granted with a service period-based condition and/or performance condition at the date of grant using the Black-Scholes option pricing model.
 We estimate the fair value of the stock options granted with a market-based condition at the date of grant using the Monte Carlo simulation model.

-For options granted with a service period-based condition, stock-based compensation expense represents the cost of the grant date fair value of employee stock option grants recognized over the requisite service period of the awards (usually the vesting period) on a straight-line basis, net of estimated forfeitures.
-We estimate the fair value of these stock option grants using the Black-Scholes option pricing model, which requires the input of subjective assumptions, including (a) the risk-free interest rate, (b) the expected volatility of our stock, (c) the expected term of the award and (d) the expected dividend yield.
+For options granted with a service period-based and/or performance condition, we estimate the fair value of these stock option grants using the Black-Scholes option pricing model, which requires the input of subjective assumptions, including (a)Fair value of share of common stock, (b)the risk-free interest rate, (c) volatility, and (d) the expected term of the award.